harp-tech/harp-tech.github.io/tutorials/hobgoblin-acquisition.md

 - Run the workflow, open the visualizers for both of these nodes, and toggle the LED on and off. **What do you notice?**

 > [!NOTE]
 > For both operators, the `HarpMessage` contains the pin number for the digital output that was either turned on or off, as well as the timestamps for those commands.
 They can be used to report the digital output commands for all pins available on the `Hobgoblin`.
-However, as the `Payload` for these `HarpMessages` have an identical structure, we now have to process and combine them into a format that we can save as data.

 :::workflow
 ![Saving Digital Output](../workflows/hobgoblin-saving-digitaloutput.bonsai)
 :::

 - Log data from each register with a [`CsvWriter`] operator.
-- Configure the `FileName` property of the [`CsvWriter`] with a file name ending in `.csv`, like `digital_output_clear.csv`.
+- Configure the `FileName` property of the [`CsvWriter`] with a file name ending in `.csv`, like `digital_output_set.csv`.
 - Set the `IncludeHeader` property of the [`CsvWriter`] to `True`.
 - Run the workflow, toggle the LED on and off, and then open the resulting text file.